-- (1) Depreciation and amortization expense in the three months ended March 30, 2024 includes accelerated amortization of \$4.1 million in Corporate and unallocated costs for an ERP that we are no longer utilizing after we completed our related obligations under the JW Australia Transition Services Agreement during the first quarter of 2024. - (2) Net legal and professional expenses and settlements include strategic transformation expenses, which are primarily third-party advisory fees, of \$16.4 million and \$1.4 million in the three months ended March 30, 2024 and April 1, 2023, respectively.
-The residual amounts primarily relate to litigation. - (3) Represents severance, accelerated depreciation and amortization, equipment relocation and other expenses directly incurred as a result of restructuring events.
-The restructuring charges primarily relate to charges incurred to change the operating structure, eliminate certain roles, and close certain manufacturing facilities in our North America and Europe segments. - (4) M&A related costs consists primarily of legal and professional expenses related to the disposition of Towanda. - (5) Net gain on sale of property and equipment, primarily in Chile, in the three months ended March 30, 2024. - (6) Loss on extinguishment and refinancing of debt of \$1.4 million associated with an amendment of our Term Loan Facility. - (7) Represents non-cash equity-based compensation expense related to the issuance of share-based awards. - (8) Non-cash foreign exchange transaction/translation gain primarily associated with fair value adjustments of foreign currency derivatives and revaluation of balances denominated in foreign currencies. - (9) Other special items not core to ongoing business activity in the three months ended March 30, 2024 include a loss of \$3 million of cumulative foreign currency translation adjustments related to the substantial liquidation of a foreign subsidiary in Chile in our North America segment and (\$1.5) million of cash received on an impaired note in Corporate and unallocated costs.
+- (3) Represents severance, accelerated depreciation and amortization, equipment relocation and other expenses directly incurred as a result of restructuring events.
+The restructuring charges primarily relate to charges incurred to change the operating structure, eliminate certain roles, and close certain manufacturing facilities in our North America and Europe segments. - (4) For the three and six months ended June 29, 2024, \$6.4 million of product and inventory-related charges related to announced facility closures were detrimental to Adjusted EBITDA. - (5) M&A related costs consists primarily of legal and professional expenses related to the potential disposition of Towanda. - (5) (6) Net gain on sale of property and equipment, primarily in Chile, in the three six months ended March 30, 2024 June 29, 2024. - (6) (7) Loss on extinguishment and refinancing of debt of \$1.4 million associated with an amendment of our Term Loan Facility. - (7) (8) Represents non-cash equity-based compensation expense related to the issuance of share-based awards. - (8) (9) Non-cash foreign exchange transaction/translation gain primarily associated with fair value adjustments of foreign currency derivatives and revaluation of balances denominated in foreign currencies. - (9) (10) Other special items not core to ongoing business activity include: (i) in the three months ended March 30, 2024 include June 29, 2024, a one-time realized foreign currency loss of \$1.6 million in our Europe segment related to a cash repatriation event; (ii) in the three months ended July 1, 2023, (\$2.8) million in compensation and non-income taxes associated with exercises of legacy equity awards in our Europe segment; (iii) in the six months ended June 29, 2024, a loss of \$4.3 million of cumulative foreign currency translation adjustments related to the substantial liquidation of a foreign subsidiary in Chile in our North America segment, a one-time realized foreign currency loss of \$1.6 million in our Europe segment related to a cash repatriation event, and (\$1.5) million of cash received on an impaired note in Corporate and unallocated costs.